ukgovdatascience/dotfiles/README.md

 current=$(pwd); for i in $(ls .); do echo $i; cd $i ; $(git config --path --get init.templatedir)/update.sh; cd $current done
 ```

+#### Clean mac installation

+The code has been updated to work with a clean Mac installation.
+If you get an error it might be due to the type of grep you have installed.

 #### Fix grep for Mac OS X users

 Mac OS X seems to have an old grep version by default. to fix this, the homebrew version is a solution.